 This blood test should be completed only after your period is late.
 If completed before a late period, you may get a false negative results (which means that you may be pregnant, but the hCG is still too low to be detectable).

-Difference between quantitative and qualitative hCG
+Difference between blood and urine hCG

-As the name implies, the quantitative hCG test indicates the exact amount or level of hormone present in the blood.
-An hCG blood test is an example of quantitative hCG - the blood sample is analyzed in the laboratory and the amount of hormone present is measured.
+A blood hCG test is quantitative, because it indicates the exact amount or level of hormone present in the blood.
+With an hCG blood test, the blood sample is analyzed in the laboratory and the amount of hormone present is measured.
 Depending on the amount of hormone, it is possible to estimate how far along you are in the pregnancy.

 How to know if you are pregnant with twins